 You can help your 12-month-old develop skills through play:

 - Provide picture books.

-- Provide different stimuli by going to the mall to see people, or to the zoo to see animals.
+- Provide different stimuli, such as going to the mall or zoo.

 - Build vocabulary by reading and naming people and objects in the environment.